What is Inducing Vomiting?

 Treatment is only effective shortly after ingestion, usually within 2 hours.
 CNS stimulation or depression is a side effect of apomorphine and dehydration from vomiting is a risk.
 Both of these side effects can receive supportive treatment from your veterinarian.

-Side effects of peroxide are rare but can include peroxide-induced brain inflammation.
+Side effects of peroxide can include stomach upset, ulceration, or peroxide-induced brain inflammation.

 Animals that are at an increased danger of aspiration have an increased associated risk with emesis treatment of aspiration pneumonia.
 Dogs with laryngeal paralysis, megaesophagus, upper airway disease, and brachycephalic syndrome may be at increased risk for aspiration during vomiting and treatment with an alternative therapy such as gastric lavage may be considered.

 If your dog is already showing signs of toxicity that include central nervous system symptoms, they are at an increased risk for aspiration, and as absorption of toxins has already occurred emesis may not be particularly effective.

 Be sure to provide your veterinarian with information regarding any medications or conditions your dog has so they can determine the appropriateness of this treatment.